 Kumaraswami, Par and Niamh Thornton, eds. and intro.
 Revolucionarias: Gender and Revolution in Latin America, co-edited with, Bern: Peter Lang, 2007,ISBN 978-3-03-910894-7.

 Launched at the start of the week of the 9th of November 2015, the Writing Sprint began with seven commissioned pieces of c.500 words from experts in their field who addressed a particular question within the overall topic.
-This led to a productive discussion described here by my co-editor, Claire Taylor and by Claire and I, on the LSE Impact Blog (link above).
+This led to a productive discussion described by my co-editor, Claire Taylor and by Claire and I, on the LSE Impact Blog (link above).

 Fraser, Benjamin and Christine Henseler, eds.
 (2014) “The Future of Hispanic Studies: An Interactive Conversation with Journal Editors”, Arizona Journal of Hispanic Cultural Studies vol. 18: pp. 135-80, https://muse.jhu.edu/journals/arizona_journal_of_hispanic_cultural_studies/toc/hcs.18.html.

 A collaborative interview/conversation with 40 journal editors on the current state of Hispanic studies, the desirability of interdisciplinary collaborations and the future directions of the discipline.

 Thornton, Niamh.
 “Fairies at the Bottom of the Garden: Writers Crossing Digital Borders”, Forum for Inter-American Research, Vol. 5 No.1 (April 2012): Transitions and Continuities in Contemporary Chicano/a Culture, http://www.interamerica.de/volume-5-1/thornton/

 A comparative study of the use of social media by Mexican and Chican@ writers.